Student Accessibility Services

 If a complaint is brought by a student regarding denial or modification of an accommodation, academic

-adjustment, and/or auxiliary aid request, the decision of the DRC to provide or deny said accommodation shall be implemented until such time as a formal resolution of the grievance procedure is achieved.
+adjustment, and/or auxiliary aid request, the decision of the Student Accessibility Services to provide or deny said accommodation shall be implemented until such time as a formal resolution of the grievance procedure is achieved.

 If a faculty member shall refuse to provide an accommodation, academic adjustment, and/or auxiliary

-In the event the DRC is unable to resolve the complaint within five (5) working days of the request, the DRC will refer the matter to the Dean of Student Affairs.
-It is the DRC’s responsibility to notify the student of such action and to provide all pertinent information to the Dean of Student Affairs.
+In the event the Student Accessibility Services is unable to resolve the complaint within five (5) working days of the request, the Student Accessibility Services will refer the matter to the Dean of Student Affairs.
+It is the Student Accessibility Services’ responsibility to notify the student of such action and to provide all pertinent information to the Dean of Student Affairs.

 The Dean of Student Affairs will review the information and meet separately with the student and